 Cognitive behavioral therapy (CBT) is a form of therapy in which the client and therapist form a trusted relationship in order to address and dissect issues causing the client distress.
 Both therapist and client work together to discover the most pervasive issue and begin addressing that issue first.
-Because of this, the client develops a respect for the ability of the therapist and trust begins to grow.
-The client forms a bond with the therapist by acknowledging that his or her primary concern has received attention.
 Cognitive behavioral therapy uses a practical approach in which the therapist helps the client understand the relationship between beliefs, feelings, and thoughts and the effect these have on behavior patterns and actions.
 The client learns that his or her perception will directly affect his or her reaction to certain conditions and circumstance and that this thought process is at the root of his or her behavior.
 Cognitive behavioral therapy was developed by Albert Ellis, Aaron Beck, Maxie Maultsby, Michael Mahoney, Donald Meichenbaum, David Burns, Michael Mahoney, Marsha Linehan, Arthur Freeman, and others.

 Cognitive Behavioral Therapy Articles